Break the Con Down: Southeast Game Exchange

 As I mentioned earlier, the community is the heart of this convention, and the guests invited to Southeast Game Exchange are no different.
 Special guests last year included, Retro Rick, Jake Randall, 8-Bit Eric, John Riggs, Phoenix Resale, Nescomplex, ZapCristal, Do you nerd, Pixel Game Squad, Russ Lyman, Roxolid Productions, Mr. Wright Way, Jluv 81, Universe Retro, and Generation Gap Gaming to name a few of the Youtube guests.
 Other Guest included the voice of Bowser, Kenny James, and Ed Annuziata, the creator of Echo the Dolphin and many other games that appeared on the Sega Genesis.

 The one thing all the guests had in common was the importance of building community.
-Even the panels, showcase this spirit with topics like: Women in Retro Gaming, How to find a PS5 or Xbox Series X, and Game Hunting Tips and Tricks, to name a few.
+It was even evident in many of the panels the special guests hosted like Women in Retro Gaming, How to find a PS5 or Xbox Series X, and Game Hunting Tips and Tricks.
 Many of the panels not only delivered valuable information to convention attendees, but also allowed everyone to share their passions and add to the sense of community.

 Don’t Call it a Comeback

-I have said this every year I have gone to Southeast Game Exchange, the community that Austin Bell and his staff have built make this event.
+The community that Austin Bell and his staff have built make this event.
 I highly encourage everyone reading this to go and check out his event.
-Nothing is more meaningful after years of isolation to come together and share a sense of passion with others.
-I fully believe that Southeast Game Exchange is still consistently one of the best conventions that truly captures that heart and sense of community.
+I believe nothing is more meaningful after years of isolation and being physically separated from others, to come together and share a sense of passion with others.
+And, I fully believe that Southeast Game Exchange is still consistently one of the best conventions that truly captures that heart and sense of community.
 I fully recommend to every to attend Southeast Game Exchange.
 This is an event you cannot miss.